Grounds for a refund or partial refund of fees:

 Students may also opt to take FCE (First Certificate English), CAE (Certificate of Advanced English) or IELTS instead of TIE, but this preference must be communicated to the Director of Studies in good time.
-Students who opt for FCE or CAE will be charged an additional fee of €90.
+Students opt for FCE or CAE will be charged an additional fee of €90.
 IELTS exam fee is €220.
 Failure to attend the exam for which a student has been registered will require to pay the full exam fee again to facilitate rebooking.

 Where the College must adapt to the mandated closure of the business, the College will deliver classes online to Students.
-Students will be expected to make arrangements to follow the directions to joining classes in the online environment.
+Students will be expected to make arrangement to follow the directions to joining classes in the online environment.

 The ICOT online platform allows teachers and students to interact in a dynamic way, so the teacher may ask you to turn on your microphone and camera to interact with him/her, answer questions displayed on the screen, follow a digital board to make examples, etc. Sharing your personal data/log-ins with individuals not enrolled at ICOT College is strictly prohibited.
 This may result in expulsion and no refund of fees will be given.